BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ### Responsible Gaming
 ### Fit to play
-Players must be fit to play.
+Players must be fit to play and not under the influence of any substance
+1. Player must not be under the influence of any substance
+2. Player must be of sound mind
+3. Player must not under emotional or physical distress

 ## Standard Operating Procedures
 ### How to sell tickets